Cold Calling Mistakes: 7 Things that Kill your Meeting — and What Actually Works

 Key takeaways

-- Preparation is holistic: tech, structure, questions, environment.
+- In cold calling, preparation is holistic: tech, structure, questions, environment.

 - Script as guardrail — you lead, not read.